-Mario Beck and Bart Emons are the initiators if the IBBESS concept.
-From their masters they experienced that there is a gap between youngsters and professionals in the biobased economoy.
+Mario Beck and Bart Emons are the initiators of the IBBESS concept.
+From their Master program Biotechnology they experienced that there is a gap between youngsters and professionals in the biobased economoy.
 Conferences are too expensive, experts don’t have time to talk about current challenges and the younger generation isn’t aware enough for the biobased transition.
+In 2015-2016 they gathered support from CBBE and 15 students to organise the first SymbioSUM

 This morning you woke up, hit the alarm clock of your phone (fossil oil-based plastics), stood up, got dressed (fossil oil-based polyester) and poured your coffee in your glossy mug (fossil oil-based paint).
 Fossil resources are omnipresent!
 But there is a solution: a biobased economy where all organically based materials are derived from renewable resources in a sustainable way!